zouharvi/uds-rug-student/meta/briefing.md

 _C2:_
 You will see colours on the screen next to each word.
 For every word, a colour is randomly generated and associated.
+-->

-## 2. Game
+## 2. Sudoku

-After 15 minutes of learning, the screen will change into a countdown timer.
+After 15 minutes of learning, you should switch to solving sudoku on paper.
-In this period, your task is to play the game TODO.
+If you do not know how to solve sudoku or are unsure, please see the [instructions](https://sudoku.com/how-to-play/sudoku-rules-for-complete-beginners/).
-Please note down your score and engagement level as you will be prompted for this later.
+Please note down your concentration level as you will be prompted for this later.

 ## 3. Testing gained knowledge